logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

   - distributed tracing
 contributors:
   - yberlinger
+  - hidan
 ---
 Not ready to instrument and deploy components? <br>
 We've got you covered with an app that can send demo traces to your Distributed Tracing.
-<br>Using the HotROD app is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!
+<br><br>Using the HotROD app is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!

-### About the HotROD demo application
+## What's HotROD demo application? ##

-HotROD (Rides on Demand) is a demo application that consists of several microservices that send requests to each other.
+HotROD (Rides on Demand) is a demo application, created by Logz.io, that consists of several microservices that send requests to each other.
 The application is used to illustrate the use of the OpenTracing API.
 It can be run standalone, but requires a Jaeger backend to view the traces.

 The _HotROD (Rides on Demand)_ application generates a web page with four customer buttons to order a car to the customer's business to pick up passengers or merchandise for delivery to a desired location.